- Choosing the languages supported by the project and the analysis

 - Writing the different elements (window, code, etc.) in the different languages of the project.

-- Defining the project language by programming.
+- Defining the project language programmatically.

 - Managing specific character sets in the data files.